Observations From Carter Crabtree

 It all started with a bad storm and a dumpster.
 This is what happened.
 What a surprise.
 Not.

 Here’s how to totally ruin a true Florida treasure with pretty much no effort, at all.
-As a matter of course, it involves various typical Florida specialties such as: people, money, etc. Pretty easy to fuck things up, it seems.
-Etc.
+As a matter of course, it involves various typical Florida specialties such as: people, money, over-development, etc. Just another fairly easy way to fuck things up in The Sunshine State, it seems.

-This particular piece of reckless debauchery is quite special, even to me, a certifiable Florida lunatic-long-timer.
+This particular piece of reckless debauchery is quite special, especially to me, a multi-generational, certifiable, Florida lunatic.

-If you’ve lived in the Tampa area for a while, there’s a good chance you’ve driven near or through the North Tampa intersection Florida & Fowler Avenue in the land of sprawling car dealerships, mixed with other things, to the north and south.
-Oop.
-Almost forgot.
-It’s also near Interstate 275, less than a mile away.
-Machines zipping right on by and into the future.
+If you’ve lived in the Tampa area for a while, there’s a good chance you’ve driven near or through the North Tampa intersections of Florida & Fowler Avenues, in the land of sprawling car dealerships That, mixed with ‘other’ storefronts, to the north and to the south.
+It’s also less than a mile from Interstate 275.

-Nothing unique at all about the neighborhood.
+Nothing unique at all about this neighborhood.
 Pretty much like any other intersection surrounded by purveyors of allegedly fine automobiles, that come in all shapes, sizes, and prices.

 It’s what’s nearby that makes the area strangely unique and sad.
 In fact, there doesn’t appear to be anything like it in the rest of the continental United States, according to an expert who specializes in such things.

 The good news: it’s a treasure in our own backyard.
 The bad news: The Blue Sink was literally trashed not too many decades ago.
 There is a plan to restore it in a man-made kind of way.
-But it won’t be cheap.
+But it ain’t be cheap nor pretty.

 Former Tampa Mayor Dick Greco is said to have visited the Blue Sink when he was much younger and told an amazing story.
 More on that later.

-The reason all of this happened, is kinda dumbfounding:
+The reason all of this happened, is somewhat dumbfounding, at least to me.

-I first learned about it from David Knight, who occasionally did some work at my Forest Hills home, which is not far from the Blue Sink.
-Knight grew up in Forest Hills back in the 1950’s and 60’s.
+I first learned about it from David Knight, who occasionally did some work at my Forest Hills home, which is not far from this particular Blue Sink.
+Knight grew up in Forest Hills back in the early 1950’s and offerd some revelations, at least to me.

 One day, by chance, he started describing a body of water near the Honda dealership on Florida Avenue.
 He called it the Blue Sink.
 He said he believed it was an ancient sinkhole, but with a difference.

 The water in it was once a pure, azure blue.
 He said the color was nothing like what you would see in a lake or river.
 This water was crystal clear.
-I learned the blue color was due to refraction of the sunlight.
+The blue color was due to refraction of the sunlight.

-But he said it’s no longer blue at all.
-He said something about a dumpster falling into it.
+But, he said, it’s no longer blue at all.
+Something about a dumpster falling into it.
 He added it’s fenced off and you can’t get at it these days.

 I was intrigued.

-There wasn’t a whole lot of information out there, but it was enough to ratchet up my interest a notch or two.
+There wasn’t a whole lot of information out there, but it was enough to ratchet up my interest a notch.

 Enter Tampa engineer and expert hydrologist Peter Schroeder.
-What he had to say put my question machine way in the red.
+What he had to say put my question machine way into the Red Zone.

-Schroeder ran his own consulting business and has spearheaded hydro-logical projects for the City of Tampa and the Southwest Florida Water Management District.
+Schroeder ran his own consulting business and has spearheaded hydro-logical projects for the City of Tampa and the Southwest Florida Water Management District, among others.

-He said about 300 feet to the north of the sinkhole is a spring.
-It, in turn, feeds the Blue Sink, providing amazingly pure water which accounted for the clear, blue color.
+He said several hundred feet to the northwest of the sinkhole is a natural spring.
+It, in turn, feeds the Blue Sink, providing amazingly pure water which helped account for the clear, blue color.

 Schroeder said the water from the Blue Sink was so pure it was readily drinkable.
 “You could bottle it and sell it,” he said.

-The Blue Sink is connected via “plumbing” to a series of tunnels and other sinkholes.
-One tunnel runs several miles to the south along Tampa’s Nebraska Avenue to Sulphur Springs at the bank of the Hillsborough River, Schroeder said.
-Water from there feeds into Tampa’s well-known Hillsborough River.
+This particular Blue Sink is connected via “plumbing” to a series of tunnels and other sinkholes.
+One tunnel runs several miles to the south near Tampa’s Nebraska Avenue to Sulphur Springs at the bank of the Hillsborough River, Schroeder said.
+Water from the Blue Sink, fed into Tampa’s well-known Hillsborough River.

-As an aside, Sulphur Springs was a genuine attraction for locals and tourists alike in the early 20th century,
+As an aside, Sulphur Springs was a genuine, popular attraction for locals and tourists alike in the early 20th century,

-In short, you have a spring and another water source feeding a sinkhole which, through underground tunnels, ultimately feeds another distant spring and the Hillsborough River.
+In short, you have a spring and another water source feeding the Blue Sink which, through underground tunnels, ultimately feeds other sinkholes (not sinks) and ultimately, the Hillsborough River.

 You just don’t see that every day, according to Schroeder.

-He said there are stories, one of them from former Mayor Greco, of oranges and grapefruit being tossed into the Blue Sink and turning up in Sulphur Springs, at the River.
-A very popular tourist stop in the early 1900s.
+He said there are stories, one of them from former Tampa Mayor Greco, of oranges and grapefruit being tossed into the Blue Sink and turning up in Sulphur Springs, right next to the river.
+Sulphur Springs was a very popular tourist stop in the early 1900s.

-Seems the Blue Sink was a ‘secret spot’ in the earlier 1900s, as well.
-In today’s terms, it sounds like locals went there to just hang out.
-Probably plenty of alcohol and cigarettes for all.
-But, no magic mushrooms.
-Damn.
+Seems the nearby Blue Sink was a ‘secret spot’ for locals in the earlier 1900s.
+They went there to just hang out.
+Probably plenty of alcohol and cigars/cigarettes for all.
+And who knows what happened under the light of a silvery moon?

 Professional cave divers have explored portions of the underground tunnels.
 In one instance, they made it some 2,000 feet into one tunnel.
 That’s right.
 2000 feet.
 Imagine driving around in a garden-variety metro area knowing there’s a cave diver somewhere under the next traffic light.

-Other nearby sinkholes are connected to this ‘grid’ of tunnels and they have names like Orchid, Jasmine, and Alaska (named for nearby Tampa streets).
+Other nearby sinkholes are connected to this ‘grid’ of tunnels and some have names like Orchid, Jasmine, and Alaska (named for nearby Tampa streets).
 BTW.
 Alaska.
 Really?

 In 1972, something very bad happened to the Blue Sink.

-The owners of what was then a Chevrolet dealership were required to build a retention pond to contain runoff from the parking lot.
-At the edge of a dam, next to the Blue Sink, was a dumpster, Schroeder said.
-During an especially bad Florida rainstorm, the dam collapsed and the dumpster slid into the sink, partially blocking its ‘plumbing.’
+The owners of what was then a newborn car dealership were required to build a retention pond to contain runoff from the parking lot.
+At the edge of a dam, and right next to the Blue Sink, was a dumpster, Schroeder said.
+During an especially bad Florida rainstorm, the dam collapsed and the dumpster slid into the Blue Sink, partially blocking its ‘plumbing.’

 The Blue Sink was blocked, but not completely.

-Then in 1974, the City of Tampa grabbed hold of some nearby property for a water/sewage transfer plant.
+Then in 1974, the City of Tampa grabbed hold of some nearby property for a water transfer pumping station.
 Workers dug a 30-foot deep hole as part of the project.
-This involved excavating lime stone, which became rather, let’s say, dusty.
+This involved excavating limestone, which became, let’s say, rather dusty.
 Like cement.

 Remember Curiosity Creek from earlier?